-This is an update to the small tool I made for Unity 2D to save time tweaking its settings from the terminal or dconf-editor :)
+This is an update to the small tool I made for Unity 2D to save time modifying its settings from the terminal or dconf-editor.

 An updated Version for 12.04 LTS can be found in this post

--> Icon right click Shortcuts (QuickLists) for launcher settings and compositing manager’s extra effects, which brings window edge shadows and alt-tab thumbnail previews, very handy for multi-tasking.
+-> Icon right click Shortcuts (QuickLists) for launcher settings and compositing manager, which brings window edge shadows and alt-tab thumbnail previews, very handy for multi-tasking.

-The same shortcuts can be found by typing in the dash.
+The same shortcuts can be found by searching for them in the dash.

-The ‘Always Show’ option for the launcher is tricky to set when it’s hidden (A native bug in Unity-2D caused by the ‘use-strut’ gsettings key), you can use “Super” or “Alt+F2″ keyboard shortcuts to bring the launcher back in position.
+The ‘Always Show’ option for the launcher will not work while the launcher is hidden (A native bug in Unity-2D caused by the ‘use-strut’ gsettings key), you can use “Super” or “Alt+F2″ keyboard shortcuts to force the launcher to show.